Senthil360/video_utilities/README.md

 | '-preset', 'veryfast' | Set veryfast preset for quicker processing |
 | '-threads', '0', | Enable multithreading |
 | '-movflags', '+faststart' | Optimize for streaming |

+- If input is given as a file, then output file will be saved as `input file name + transcoded` in the same directory

 ## **F.A.Q**
 1. #### Why do I get an error when I run the program?